sjgosai/boda2/README.md

 - GPU: 1x Tesla A100
 - GPU-RAM: 40 GB HBM2

+or

+- Type: `custom-12-65536`
+- CPU: 12 vCPU (Intel Broadwell)
+- RAM: 64 GB
+- GPU: 1x Tesla V100
+- GPU-RAM: 16 GB HBM2

 ## Software Requirements
 CODA was designed using the GCP deployment: NVIDIA GPU-Optimized Image for Deep Learning, ML & HPC

 - OS: Ubuntu 20.04.2 LTS
 - CUDA: 11.3
+- Python: 3.7.12

+The most recent tested python environment (Feb 23 2024) is provided in `pip_packages.json`.

 # Installation Guide
-First install `torch`, then CODA can be installed from the latest version of the GITHUB repo.
+First install `torch` according to the installation guide at https://pytorch.org/, then CODA can be installed from the latest version of the GITHUB repo.
 CODA was developed on `torch==1.13.1`.
 ```
 git clone https://github.com/sjgosai/boda2.git
 cd boda2/